-Being a Back-up makes feel excited and nervous all at the same time.
+Being a backup makes me feel excited and nervous all at the same time.
 I am thrilled to be able to spend more time in beautiful wilderness areas and learn more about these places.

-It means to support the Lead Guide on trails.
+It means supporting the Lead Guide on trails.
 You are also meant to do all kinds of camp duties such as maintenance on the vehicles and ensuring the camp is kept clean and ready for students.

-It is someone who will back-up the Lead guide on his/her walks.
-It also means doing the behind the scenes jobs such as cleaning pathways or doing rubbish runs.
-None the less, starting from the bottom is the best way to learn!
+It is someone who will back up the Lead guide on his/her walks.
+It also means doing behind-the-scenes jobs such as cleaning pathways or doing rubbish runs.
+Nonetheless, starting from the bottom is the best way to learn!